Registration spam is nothing short of annoying. We all hate it.

 Even if you have shut off the ability of users to register, there a number of ways for spammers to submit registrations through WP.

-There are two ways to combat registration spam that are most effective, both of which will be covered below; but there is one thing that many people implement to combat form spam that is, in my opinion, grossly ineffective – captcha.
+There are two very effective methods of combating registration spam, both of which will be covered below; but there is one thing that many people implement to combat form spam that is, in my opinion, grossly ineffective – captcha.

 If you believe in the effectiveness of captchas, I do not hold that against you.
 Use one if you must, but I submit that there are better methods available.